AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-06-how-to-deep-link-from-notification-in-react-native.md

     // Handle deeplink here from notification - done below };
 ```
-We need to add `onLocalNotification()` to event listeners, so updated event lister will look like below.
+We need to add `onLocalNotification()` to event listeners, so the updated event lister will look like below.
 ```
 useEffect(() => {
     PushNotificationIOS.addEventListener("register", onRegistered);